breylaude/blog/_posts/2023-05-27-styled-components-is-the-most-foolish-thing-ive-seen-in-a-long-time.md

 ### Maintainable designs or maintenance nightmare?

-Advocates argue that Styled Components make designs more maintainable.
+Advocates argue that *Styled Components* make designs more maintainable.

 I beg to differ.

 {: .box-note}
-Picture this: you have a massive project with dozens of components, each with its own set of styles.
+Imagine you have a massive project with dozens of components, each with its own set of styles.
 When you want to make a global change, say, modify the color scheme, you find yourself hunting down each styled component like a detective following a trail of breadcrumbs.

 Call me old-fashioned comrade, but I miss when CSS allowed for a coherent, unified approach.